brightredchilli/dsny-baskets/datasets.md

 ```

-1. Then load the pbf file into the db
+hen load the pbf file into the db

 ```
 osm2pgsql -c -d osm_db -H localhost --output=flex -S scripts/osm2pgsql_style.lua data/nyc_footpaths.osm.pbf
 ```

+## Census tracts

+NYC census tract boundaries can be helpful for debugging and visualizing NYC on a map.
+These are obtained from
+https://www.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page, extracted, then read into a proper
+page.